brianbirir/python-sandobox/README.md

 # Python Sandbox

-My experimental Python sphere where I learn and experiment with code.
+My experimental Python sphere where I learn and experiment with code.e

+This code should run preferrable on Python `3.5` via `virtualenv`